Dragon Boat goes Olympic ?

 Developing a sport means beside others, it costs money and this needs to be raised in the one way or another.
 Many countries’ governments support the development of a sport.
 However, since there are a lot niche sports around and of course everybody wants government money, most of the countries have set criteria, which need to be matched for enabling them to judge about sport being worthy to support.
 Governments by themselves usually don’t know how to judge about a sport and therefore refer back to organizations like the General Association of International Sport Federations (GAISF) and the International Olympic Committee (IOC).

 While in some countries it is good enough if the National Federation of a sport belongs to a International Federation, which then is a member of GAISF, other countries will demand the sport being recognized by the IOC.
 The IOC has also its own conditions for recognizing a sport.
 One of them is that the sport must be organized in an International Federation with a minimum of 75 National Federations under its roof.
+Another condition, which is a non-written one, is the IOC practically only recognizes those sports where the International Federation is a member of the GAISF.
+For both, GAISF and IOC, once all conditions are fulfilled, the final decision will then be up to a vote by those who are already members.

 In April 2007 the IDBF, with on that time 58 National Federations under its roof, became a member of GAISF.
 Now it is one year later and four more countries have become IDBF members.